Paul Sunderland: Early life and athletic career

 Sunderland grew up in Sherman Oaks, in the San Fernando Valley region of Los Angeles, California.
 He attended Notre Dame High School, graduating in 1970.
 Sunderland played basketball and football at Notre Dame, and was a San Fernando Valley League All-League selection as both a wide receiver in football and as a forward in basketball.
 He started playing volleyball on the beach during his high school years, and states he had an immediate love for the game.
 He was recruited to the University of Oregon on a basketball scholarship.
-Between his freshman and sophomore college seasons he began playing a great deal of beach volleyball, and he joined the University of Oregon's USVBA club team during his sophomore year.
-Sunderland states he set a goal to play on the US National Men's Volleyball Team.
-Following his sophomore year he transferred to Loyola Marymount so he could play basketball and volleyball.
+Between his freshman and sophomore college seasons, he began playing a great deal of beach volleyball, and he joined the University of Oregon's USVBA club team during his sophomore year.
+Sunderland states he set a goal to play on the United States national volleyball team.
+Following his sophomore year, he transferred to Loyola Marymount so he could play basketball and volleyball.
 Sunderland developed into one of Loyola's top volleyball players, earning All-America honors.

-Sunderland was invited to try out for the U.S. National team in 1975, and he made the cut for the developmental squad.
-Sunderland moved up to the "A" squad, after the USA team failed to qualify for the 1976 Summer Olympics.
-He competed on the team for the next four years.
+Sunderland was invited to try out for the United States national team in 1975, and he made the cut for the developmental squad.
+Sunderland moved up to the "A" squad, after the United States team failed to qualify for the 1976 Summer Olympics.
 He won U.S. Player of the Year awards in 1977, 1979 and 1982, at the USVBA national tournament.
-The USA national team failed to qualify for the 1980 Summer Olympics, held in Moscow, of the Soviet Union.
+The United States failed to qualify for the 1980 Summer Olympics, held in Moscow, of the Soviet Union.
 The United States boycotted the games, making the failure to qualify a moot point.
-It was clear that the teams that the USA put together following the USVBA nationals were no longer adequate in order to compete on the international level.
+It was clear that the teams that the United States put together following the USVBA nationals were no longer adequate in order to compete on the international level.